benaduggan/History-of-The-Brotherhood/documentation/proposal.md

 # Specification:

-A list and description of all the features that you will include in your application (include optional features that you plan to implement if you have time)

 ## Features

 - Develop REST API Endpoints to allow general CRUD operations on the entities described in the ERD